 RELATED: Check out A Simple and Beautiful Nature Craft to Try Today!

-Here’s How to Make Your Cardboard Nature Press:
+Here’s How to Make Your DIY Flower Press:

 You can completely skip this step if you don’t have any pressed flowers (yet) or you can order some pressed pieces of nature on Amazon to decorate your cover!